 Finally, actually using these connections drains your battery.
 If you go online and spend five minutes downloading a file, that’s five whole minutes your phone is actively using its networking hardware.
 The same is true of voice calls as your phone engages its radio for the entire length of the call.

 A lot of people recommend using airplane mode to switch off all connections when not using your phone.
 To be honest, it doesn’t save that much battery and it ends up being invasive and annoying.
 We recommend staying connected to Wi-Fi while at home (or work).
 Additionally, the Google Play Store, Google Photos, Amazon Photos, and others all have settings that will postpone backups or updates until you’re connected to a charger.
 You should definitely check and see what can be put off until your phone is safely charging.

 For regular users, the first thing that matters for the chipset is its generation.
 Every year chips get smaller, faster, and more energy-efficient.
-The Snapdragon 855 was faster and more energy-efficient than the Snapdragon 845, and the latest Qualcomm chipset, the Snapdragon 865, will no doubt represent another leap forward.
-The same goes for Huawei’s Kirin SoCs, Samsung’s Exynos chips, and MediaTek‘s silicon.
+The Snapdragon 855 was faster and more energy-efficient than the Snapdragon 845, and the latest Qualcomm chipset, the Snapdragon 8 Gen 1, should continue the tradition.
+The same goes for Huawei’s Kirin SoCs, Samsung’s Exynos chips, and MediaTek’s silicon.
 This is a rather complex topic, but the super basic explanation is that newer chipsets can do the same work as older chipsets except faster, with less energy consumption, and with less heat.
 All of those things affect battery life.

 An upgraded chipset is a lot more important than a lot of people realize.